HomeReviewsHouseholdHow To Get Rid Of Bed Bugs Permanently

 • Washing all bedding material

-• Diluted Alcohol (Spray Bottle)
+• Using Diluted Alcohol (Spray Bottle)

-Note: While natural methods to kill bed bugs may be a “gentler approach,” – it may not achieve the same results as harsher chemical methods as described in our article
+Note: Natural methods to kill bed bugs are a “gentler approach” – and may not achieve the same results as harsher chemical methods do, and as described in our article

 The most efficient way to get rid of bed bugs in a mattress is to first vacuum all visible bed bugs, which typically hide on the seams or edges of the mattress and box spring.